The Sharks of Thailand

 Google map

 For me Phi Phi Islands is a very special place.
-Because of the dramatic beauty of the place but especially because of the easy access to a healthy and thriving population of blacktip reefsharks.
+Because of the dramatic beauty of the place but especially because there is very easy access to a healthy and thriving population of blacktip reefsharks.

-If you are visiting Thailand as a diver or snorkeler, this is something you should not miss.
-Only a few places in the world, is it possible to swim with real sharks, totally free of charge and with a minimum of trouble.
+If you visit Thailand as a diver or snorkeler, this is something you should not miss.
+Only in a few places in the world, it is possible to swim with real sharks, totally free of charge and with a minimum of trouble.

 Some Blacktip Reefsharks near Hin Phae, Phi Phi.